Helmholtz-AI-Energy/Snippets/README.md

 # Snippets
 Useful code snippets.
 Anything which we can copy paste from project to project

+# Organization
+- `hpc+unix`: folder for things related to the HPC machines.
+- `python`: folder for general python things.
+- `nn`: folder for neural network related things
+- `plotting`: folder for plotting related things

 # File Names
 Please give useful filenames and maintain some sense of organization! i.e. plotting snippets go into a plotting folder